 How the unsubscribe button really affects email marketers

-While the press have made it seem like doomsday for email marketing, there are a number of reasons why it’s anything but:
+While the press has made it seem like doomsday for email marketing, there are a number of reasons why this may not be true:

 How email marketers can address the changes

 There will always be technology shifts and platform changes that email marketers need to address.
 However, contrary to what some might say, email providers like Google aren’t out to destroy email marketing.
 Instead, their goal is to create the best possible experience for their users.